 Nordhaus (1991; 1992) pioneered the economic valuation of warming by developing climatic-economic models, which were rapidly followed by others.
-The Stern Review Report (Stern et al. 2006) also relies on a climatic-economic model (Hope 2006).
+In these approaches, the results of physical models are used to conduct cost-benefit analyses of the consequences of warming.
+The Stern Review Report (Stern et al., 2006) also relies on a climatic-economic model (Hope, 2006).
 Time is at the core of these studies, whether for very long-term climatic changes or for inter-temporal economic reasoning.
 The aim is to compare the damage and prevention costs so as to find an optimal policy pathway for reducing greenhouse-gas emissions.

-The conclusions broadly converged until recently: emission-reducing policies are required and the optimal pace is to implement them slowly today, and then intensify them progressively over time.
-The Stern Review (Stern et al. 2006) conclusions are the other way around: highly restrictive measures should be taken immediately.
+The conclusions of these studies, which broadly converged until recently, can be summarized thus: emission-reducing policies are required and the optimal pace is to implement them slowly today and then intensify them progressively over time.
+The Stern Review (Stern et al., 2006) conclusions are the other way around: highly restrictive measures should be taken immediately, because any delay will increase the subsequent cost of reduction polices for future generations in unacceptable proportions.
 The crux of the divergence is the discount rate.
 We shall steer clear of this debate.
-The divergence also relates to the economic agents' capacity to adapt (Mendelsohn et al. 1994).